vocalpy/vak/doc/howto/howto_user_annot.md

 as we show with an example script below.
-The second approach is to convert your annotations to a more generic format built into `crowsetta`, called `'generic-seq'`.
-The `'generic-seq'` is designed to convert a large set of annotation files into a single file.
+The second approach is to convert your annotations to a more generic format built into `crowsetta`, called `'generic-seq'`, that is designed to represent a large set of annotations as a single `.csv` file.
 In the sections below, we walk through both methods.

 ## Method 1: converting your annotations to the `'simple-seq'` format